 - Target: Target offers free delivery if you purchase over $35 of goods.
 Target sells grocery items and household staples like toothpaste.

 Many restaurants remain open even if they are only doing delivery and takeout service.
-Avoid dining in, but you can order takeout.

 RELATED: How to make your groceries last a month or longer with tips on storage.